 If you have a property, Airbnb it for extra income

-If your house or apartment will be sitting empty, you could try to list it on Airbnb during the time you will be traveling.
-If you live in a city where housing is expensive and travel in a place much cheaper, you might even save more money than you spend on housing.
+If your house or apartment is sitting empty, you could try to list it on Airbnb during the time you will be travelling.
+If you live in a city where housing is expensive and travel to a place much cheaper, you might even save more money than you spend on housing.

 Bid on Priceline

-Saving money for traveling doesn’t have to be a chore.
+Saving money for travelling doesn’t have to be a chore.
 You can have a lot of fun and meet people while saving.